dashincubator/dash-incubator-app/rules.md

 Admins can complete any Tasks except on Bounties to which they’re assigned as the Bounty Admin for that card.

-Currently Admins are appointed by the Incubator’s Proposal Owner on Dash who is an Admin with vito permissions on other Admin decisions and has responsibility for maintaining the app rules and payment of rewards from the Proposal address (although the goal is to decentralize this role in future when the App is upgraded to a DApp).

 ## 4.1 Permissions

 Admins are configured as Members of the Trello Board, who are the only users who can change data on the board.
 Public users can’t change anything on the board apart from adding comments on cards.